guiambros-public/p5-best-places/README.md

 ## Site Structure

-The site was built using Backbone.js and Twitter's Bootstrap.
-The structure followed the classic MVVC pattern, with good isolation between the view and the model.
+The site was built using ~~Backbone.js~~ Knockout.js, Underscore.js and Twitter's Bootstrap.
+The structure followed the classic MVVM pattern, with good isolation between the view and the model.

+The model was implemented using Knockout's observableArray.
+The filtering is simply a computedObject, that dynamically extracts a subset of the original dataset, according to search terms.

-The map is provided by [Google Maps API v3](https://developers.google.com/maps/documentation/javascript), and tips are provided by [Foursquare API](https://developer.foursquare.com/).
+The maps are provided by [Google Maps API v3](https://developers.google.com/maps/documentation/javascript), and tips are provided by [Foursquare API](https://developer.foursquare.com/).
 API keys are needed to run the application.

 ## Main Functionality